Prior99/hyrest/docs/tutorial-form-component.md

 }
 ```

-For every property of our `Todo` model, the field (typesafely) contains a property on it's member `nested`.
+For every property of our `Todo` model, the field (completely typesafe) contains a property on it's member `nested`.
 For the field itself and for every sub-field (even with deeply nested fields), utilities for accessing the value,
 updating it, validating it, etc. exist.